-On April 27th, the girls were not returned to their mother on time, whereupon she alerted the police.
+On April 27, the girls were not returned to their mother on time, so she alerted the police in Beersheba.
 Upon investigation, they learned the father had taken the girls out of the country and flown to Greece.
 From there they boarded a flight to Turkey - then Russia - until they finally reached Thailand.

-Israeli police forces worked with the Israeli police representative in Thailand to come up with a plan to rescue the three year old and her five-year-old sister from their father, after concern for their health became a pressing matter.
-The father was arrested on Friday for staying in the country illegally, and at the same time the mother flew out to Thailand to take hold of the children while he was in custody.
+Israeli police worked with their representative in Thailand to come up with a plan to rescue the girls, ages three and five, amid growing concern for their safety.
+The father was arrested on Friday for staying in the country illegally, and at the same time the mother flew to Thailand to take custody of the children while he was in detention.

 Within hours, she was on a plane back to Israel with her two daughters.

-Yoram Halevi, Southern District chief said the story had all the elements of a Hollywood action thriller, except that it was a real-life event, in which the lives of these girls were in real danger.
+Southern District Chief Yoram Halevi said the story had all the elements of a Hollywood action thriller, except that it was a real event in which the lives of these sisters were in imminent danger.